tushar20008/Scripting/README.md

 **Limitation :** Does not apply for jobs with external links.

-## Contact
-Please email any questions or comments to tusharanand20008@gmail.com.

 ## License
 The content of this project is licensed under the [MIT license](https://opensource.org/licenses/mit-license.php).